Ricester/visualisation/README.md

 To access the website, within the IDE terminal you have to type 'flask run' so that it starts the process.

+main.py must be run in order to save image files

 Image files of live data will be saved to the static folder so that they can be accessed on the html file.